ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - **table _time uri src_ip dest_ip form_data** - Took all results from my search and displayed only the specific fields I cared about in a easy-to-read table.

 <blockquote>
 <strong>Note:</strong> I filtered HTTP POST traffic to `dest_ip=192.168.250.70` and the Joomla admin URI `/joomla/administrator/index.php` to find login attempts.
 I used the server IP rather than the domain because the IP reliably captures all traffic to that machine in this lab environment; adding the domain would only be necessary if the server hosted multiple sites and I needed to confirm the virtual host.
-I then displayed `form_data` to inspect submitted `username` and `passwd` values.
+I then displayed "form_data" to inspect submitted "username" and "passwd" values.
 </blockquote>

 <p align="left">